 Most EU countries and many outside the EU have joined PETS.

-DPet travel countries and territories (external website)
+Pet travel advice (external website)

 You can contact the animal health duty officer by: